PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md

 🚀 <b>High-Performance Inference</b>: In actual production environments, many applications have strict performance requirements for deployment strategies, especially in terms of response speed, to ensure efficient system operation and smooth user experience.
 To this end, PaddleX provides a high-performance inference plugin, which aims to deeply optimize the performance of model inference and pre/post-processing to significantly speed up the end-to-end process.
 For detailed information on high-performance inference, please refer to the [PaddleX High-Performance Inference Guide](../../../pipeline_deploy/high_performance_inference.en.md).

-☁️ <b>Service-Oriented Deployment</b>: Service-oriented deployment is a common form of deployment in actual production environments.
+☁️ <b>Serving Deployment</b>: Serving Deployment is a common form of deployment in actual production environments.
 By encapsulating the inference functionality as a service, clients can access these services through network requests to obtain inference results.
-PaddleX supports various service-oriented deployment solutions for pipelines.
-For detailed information on service-oriented deployment, please refer to the [PaddleX Service-Oriented Deployment Guide](../../../pipeline_deploy/serving.en.md).
+PaddleX supports various serving deployment solutions for pipelines.
+For detailed information on serving deployment, please refer to the [PaddleX Serving Deployment Guide](../../../pipeline_deploy/serving.en.md).

-Below are the API references for basic service-oriented deployment and multi-language service invocation examples:
+Below are the API references for basic serving deployment and multi-language service invocation examples:

 <details><summary>API Reference</summary>
 <p>For the main operations provided by the service:</p>